SoteriaSoftwareLLC/openrmfpro-automation/README.md

 ## Swagger.json

-The swagger.json file in the root of this repo shows calls as of OpenRMF<sup>&reg;</sup> Professional v2.8.6 API.
-There are additions for POAM creation, uploading general patch data, uploading lists for bulk add/edit, as well as adding Templates as a Template Administrator.
+The swagger.json file in the root of this repo shows calls as of OpenRMF<sup>&reg;</sup> Professional v2.10 API.
+Check the Developers Guide for this version to understand the calls and data formats.

 # Note to Developers
 Feel free to Fork this repo, add your own ideas, and do a P/R for us to review and add into the community using this.